In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 What It Returns

-The POST /enrich/company-jobs endpoint returns the active job listings published by a company on LinkedIn.
+The POST /enrich/company-jobs endpoint returns the active job listings a company has published on LinkedIn.
 Each listing includes the job title, department, seniority level, location, employment type (full-time, contract, etc.), the posting date, and a direct URL to the LinkedIn job listing.

-Unlike the job-offers signal (covered in our HR signals guide), this is not a monitoring tool.
-It does not fire events or push webhooks.
-Instead, it gives you a snapshot of a company’s current open positions at the moment you call it.
-Think of it as an on-demand enrichment: you ask for the data, you get it back immediately.
+Unlike the job-offers signal covered in the HR signals guide, this isn’t a monitoring tool.
+It doesn’t fire events or push webhooks.
+It gives you a snapshot of a company’s current open positions at the moment you call it.
+You ask for the data, you get it back immediately.

 The API normalizes job titles so that variations like “Senior Software Engineer,” “Sr. Software Eng.,” and “Senior SWE” map to consistent categories.
 It also tags each listing with a standardized department (Engineering, Sales, Marketing, HR, Operations, etc.) and seniority level (Entry, Mid, Senior, Lead, Director, VP, C-Suite).